|Course #||Title||Credit Hours||Prerequisites|

 |EN ___||English Course (in addition to CWS)||3||Varies|

 *Required for MCAT 2015.
 Strongly recommend BI 316, Biochemistry and Molecular Biology II as additional preparation.
+Students will also need to be familiar with statistics and be adept at critical thinking, skills that are fostered by participation in research as part of course work or over the summer.
 For more information on MCAT 2015, see https://www.aamc.org/students/applying/mcat/mcat2015/faqs/

 Make every effort to take the MCAT NO LATER than the end of May of the summer you plan to apply.
 This will require DILIGENT PREPARATION DURING BOTH SEMESTERS OF THE SCHOOL YEAR.